nikoheikkila/speed-tdd/README.md

 +    assert bus.bomb.is_armed
 ```

 🟢 We make the test pass by checking the received speed instructions and arming the bomb when it exceeds 50 miles per hour.
-We also make a note of how our code is getting messier, but that is perfectly fine at this moment.
+We also make a note of how our code is getting messier due to a nested conditional, but that is perfectly fine at this moment.

 ```diff
 class Bomb: